-- 430.270 Publicizing effects of alcohol and drugs.
-(1) The Oregon Health Authority shall take such means as it considers most effective to bring to the attention of the general public, employers, the professional community and particularly the youth of the state, the harmful effects to the individual and society of the irresponsible use of alcoholic beverages, controlled substances and other chemicals, and substances with abuse potential. - (2) The activities of the authority under this section must be consistent with any coordination efforts of the Alcohol and Drug Policy Commission conducted or developed under ORS 430.242.
-[Formerly 430.080; 1979 c.744 \$23; 1985 c.740 \$12; 2009 c.595 \$478; 2009 c.856 \$\$9,18; 2011 c.673 \$17]
+430.270 Publicizing effects of alcohol and drugs.
+(1) The Oregon Health Authority shall take such means as it considers most effective to bring to the attention of the general public, employers, the professional community and particularly the youth of the state, the harmful effects to the individual and society of the irresponsible use of alcoholic beverages, controlled substances and other chemicals, and substances with abuse potential.

+(2) The activities of the authority under this section may not be inconsistent with the long-term strategic alcohol and drug abuse prevention and treatment plan developed by the Alcohol and Drug Policy Commission under ORS 430.242.
+[Formerly 430.080; 1979 c.744 §23; 1985 c.740 §12; 2009 c.595 §478; 2009 c.856 §§9,18; 2011 c.673 §17; 2015 c.405 §3]

-- 430.272 Inhalant abuse; education resources.
-(1) For purposes of this section, "inhalant" has the meaning given that term in ORS 167.808. - (2) The Director of the Oregon Health Authority shall develop education resources focusing on the problem of inhalant abuse by minors.
+430.272 Inhalant abuse; education resources.
+(1) For purposes of this section, "inhalant" has the meaning given that term in ORS 167.808.

+- (2) The Director of the Oregon Health Authority shall develop education resources focusing on the problem of inhalant abuse by minors.
 The director shall ensure that special emphasis is placed on the education of parents about the risks of inhalant use.
 The director shall develop tools to help parents talk to their children about the extraordinary risks associated with even a single use of inhalants, as well as those risks that arise from repeated use. - (3) The director shall develop education resources focusing on merchants that sell products that contain inhalants.
 The director shall encourage merchants that sell products containing inhalants to post signs that inform the public that using inhalants for the purpose of intoxication is illegal and potentially deadly. - (4) The director shall develop and print a standard sign for the purposes of subsection (3) of this section, and shall make the sign available to merchants that elect to display the sign.
 The sign shall: - (a) Contain the message, "Illegal to inhale fumes for purpose of intoxication.
 Fumes may cause serious injury or death!!" - (b) Be at least five by seven inches in size with lettering that is at least three-eighths of an inch in height. - (c) Contain a graphic depiction of the message to convey the message to a person who cannot read the message.
 If the depiction includes a picture of a person, the depiction of the person shall be of a minor and shall not reflect any specific race or culture. - (5) The sign developed under subsection (4) of this section shall be in English and in such other languages as may be commonly used in this state.
 Merchants shall be encouraged to post signs in languages other than English if English is not the primary language of a significant number of the patrons of the business.
 [Formerly 409.425]